4 Ways to Permanently Delete Files and Folders on Mac

 Both of the methods above will empty the Trash.
 What if you want to make some files unrecoverable after deleting them?

-At this point, you can use Terminal to remove the files you don't need.
+At this point, you can delete files with Terminal.
 The Terminal will delete your files without emptying the Trash, and you will not get any warning, so please be careful.

 - Click the magnifier icon in the status menu to open Spotlight.